Does Your Period Stop When You Swim?

 Okay, so here’s where the idea that your period stops in water probably emerged:

 When you are submerged in water, the pressure of the water may lessen your flow.
-If you had a light flow, to begin with, this might create an impression that bleeding has stopped.
+If you have a light flow to begin with, this may create an impression that the bleeding has stopped.

-However, if your body were to exert greater pressure (for example, if you laugh, sneeze or cough), the blood pressure can push past the water pressure.
-Moreover, for those of us with heavier flow, we can definitely attest to the fact that you can bleed in the bathtub.
+However, if your body were to exert greater pressure (for example, if you laugh, sneeze or cough),this can surpass water pressure and you may notice some bleeding in the water.

-So, for some: Your menstrual flow may decrease a little while in the water.
-However, this is not reliable enough to completely forgo period protection while in water (especially when sharing water with other people).
+Your menstrual flow may decrease a little while in the water.
+But this is not reliable enough to completely forgo period protection while in water (especially when in the same body of water with other people).

 You Can Use a Tampon, Sponge, or Menstrual Cup While Swimming